CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/disable-plugin.md

 # How to disable a Joomla plugin

-There are lots of reason why you might want to disable a plugin from not needing it anymore to stopping a plugin from producing a website crashing error.
-In some cases just a missing variable that a plugin is looking for is enough to halt an entire website until its rectified and in these cases the quickest fix is to disable the offending plugin.
+There are lots of reasons why you might want to disable a plugin ranging from not needing it anymore to stopping a plugin from producing a website crash.
+In some cases just a missing variable that a plugin is looking for is enough to halt an entire website and in these cases the quickest fix is to disable the offending plugin.

 ## Table of Contents
 1. [Plugin Manager](#opt-1)